guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Utter disbelief!</em>
 </div>

 Our drunken companions then pointed to another path and told us to follow it to a waterfall, wished us good luck and went back out.
-Anywhere else in the country, this story would not have ended so peacefullyor abruptly.
+Anywhere else in the country, this story would not have ended so peacefully or abruptly.
 But this was Arunachal!
 The drunk guys just wanted to show off their land like anyone else. :smile: The waterfall turned out to be a small one.
 There is yet another legend that the water here is always warm, no matter what the season.
 Not that we tested.
 We wandered on more random paths in the area, clicked some photographs and finally went back to our bike.

 <div class="postimg">
   <div class="grid">